andreas19/cyprimes/README.md

 This class uses the [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes) to find all prime numbers up to `limit`.

-An instance of this class supports the *len* function, the *in* operator, subscription (with integer indexes and slices), is iterable, and can be pickled.
-It raises a `TypeError` if `limit` is not an integer.
+An instance of this class supports the *len* and *sys.getsizeof* functions, the *in* and *==* operators, subscription (with integer indexes and slices), is iterable, and can be pickled.
+Two *Primes* objects are considered equal if they contain the same prime numbers.
+A `TypeError` will be raised if `limit` is not an integer.

 **Methods:** All methods raise `TypeError`s if their parameters are not integers and `ValueError`s
              if they are out of range.